-Non-lowa State Taxpayers.
-If you are not an lowa taxpayer, consider any state tax or other benefits that may be available by investing in the Account Owner's home state's ABLE program.
-State-based benefits should be one of many factors to be considered when making an investment decision, and different states have different tax provisions.
-Consider consulting a tax advisor to learn more about how state-based benefits (or any limitations) would apply to your specific circumstances.
+Non-North Carolina Taxpayers.
+If you are not a North Carolina taxpayer, you should consider any state tax or other benefits that may be available by investing in the Account Owner's home state's ABLE program.
+State benefits should be one of many factors in making an investment decision, and different states have different tax rules.
+You should consult a tax advisor about how state benefits (or any limitations) would apply to your specific circumstances.